MatthewReid854/reliability/docs/How does Maximum Likelihood Estimation work.rst

 The optimization process can be done in Python (using scipy) or in Excel (using Solver), or a variety of other software packages.
 It could even be done by hand, though this is not only tedious, but also limited to single parameter distributions.
 In the next section, we will look at how the optimization process becomes much harder when there are 2 or more parameters that need to be optimized simultaneously.

-So, using the above method, we see that the maximum for the log-likelihood occurred when :math:`\lambda` was around 0.041.
+So, using the above method, we see that the maximum for the log-likelihood occurred when :math:`\lambda` was around 0.041 at a log-likelihood of -20.89.
-We can check the value using `reliability` as shown below which achieves an answer of 0.0146667:
+We can check the value using `reliability` as shown below which achieves an answer of :math:`\lambda = 0.0416667` at a log-likelihood of -20.8903:

 .. code:: python